 Bone growth problems

 In children, while septicaemia can cause damage to the skin and underlying tissues, it can also damage the growth plates at the end of their bones.
 Growth plates are areas of cartilage at the end of long bones.
 Here, cells divide to form new bone so the bones grow longer.
 In severe cases the growth plates can be destroyed and the bone will stop growing altogether.
 For others, damage to the growth plates can mean that bones grow unevenly.

 As bones grow quite slowly it can be some time after the illness that these problems become apparent.
 In adolescents, when bone growth has stopped the cartilage turns to bone.
 If disease happens after this time then growth plate damage will not occur.

 For in-depth information download the following fact sheets:

 Reduced blood circulation can cause vital organs, such as the liver and kidneys, to fail.
-If this happens, treatment with special machines in an intensive care unit is usually needed.
+If this happens, treatment in an intensive care unit is usually needed.
 In most cases, the organs recover completely but occasionally the damage is permanent and will need lifelong treatment.